maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

 - Useful approach for reading data from external sources
 - Reading data by chunks creates a lot of unnecessary memory allocations
-  - Handle automatically by the Garbage Collector
+  - Handled automatically by the Garbage Collector
   - But the work still needs to be done when done processing
 - **Writing idiomatic Go means avoid unnecessary memory allocations**
   - Create a slice of bytes once